 What is the difference between taste and smell back after covid?

-When we’re young, we’re taught that our senses of taste and smell are very different.
+We’re taught that our senses of taste and smell are very different.
 Our nose is developed in tandem with our taste receptors during natural growth, which is found on our tongue, cheeks, and forehead.
 We, therefore, have receptors for both sweet and sour items.
-As our age creeps upon us and our taste receptors become less developed, our noses also get heightened and our communication.
+Our taste receptors become less developed, our noses also get heightened, and our communication is.
 Taste receptors are more active in the cooler weather, while sour items are more likely to stay in our systems as we grow older.